-Conclusions and recommendations
+Section 9: Conclusions and recommendations

 There are 75 pharmacies in Northumberland, located primarily in areas of higher population density.
 There is more than one pharmacy in most market towns and urban areas, allowing patient choice.
-Hexham, Morpeth and Ashington have an over-provision of pharmacies Monday to Friday 9am to 5pm; this gives additional patient choice and extra capacity to provide enhanced services, however pharmacy mergers would not damage the current network.
+Hexham, Morpeth and Ashington have an over-provision of pharmacies Monday to Friday 9am to 5pm; this gives additional patient choice and extra capacity to provide enhanced services, however pharmacy mergers would be considered.
 Weekend and evening provision across Northumberland is limited and mainly dependant on 100 hour pharmacies.
 Dispensing doctors make a significant contribution to the dispensing of prescriptions in very rural areas.

-Extension of GP opening hours in service hubs may produce gaps in service provision in those areas not covered by 100 hour pharmacies.
+Extension of GP opening hours in service hubs may produce gaps in service provision in those areas not covered by 100 hour pharmacies: these could be met by existing providers.
 The Health and Wellbeing Board will continue to monitor this situation.